-Discretionary disclosure of health information under provincial health information privacy legislation there are a number of ways personal health information to prevent the seizure of and its use as evidence in court.
+Discretionary disclosure of health information under provincial health information privacy legislation

 Discretionary disclosure refers to the situation in which health information privacy legislation, or the common law, gives permission to specified individuals to disclose another person's health information without consent.
 This paper focuses on the discretionary disclosure clauses in provincial health information privacy legislation.
 These discretionary disclosure clauses are exceptions to the protections in such legislation.
 A review of the discretionary disclosure clauses reveals that they are often either unnecessary or overbroad, in the sense that they permit disclosure of personal health information of people living with HIV/AIDS beyond what is required to achieve the purpose of the exception.